-Dr Alex Tanous (1926-1990) was a renewed international lecturer on the topics of well-being, creativity and parapsychology.
+Dr Alex Tanous (1926-1990) was a renowned international lecturer on the topics of well-being, creativity and parapsychology.
 A self-professed psychic, he spent 20 years of his life while working as a university lecturer being tested for his claims of ‘light project’ and going ‘out-of-the-body’ at will.
 He was also well-known for placing his predictions of future events on record.
 This book – written in the 1980s by Tanous and colleagues – “gives an overview of an innovative approach in the combined fields of conventional and [non]-conventional psychotherapeutic healing”.
 This is one of several books released by the Alex Tanous Foundation in recent years for historical preservation.
 Fascinating accounts are relayed by Tanous et al., with additional writings from respected and renowned scientists and professionals to provide modern reflection on this historical piece.

 But what is Psi in Psychotherapy?
 Taking the place of the psychotherapist, Dr Tanous was employed to ‘read’ each client psychically and determine the cause of the problems each client had been faced with.
 In the company of the clients and the working professionals, the clients were able to verify the information he provided, from which, the psychotherapists then decided on the course of treatment and therapy appropriate for each case.
 ‘Psi in Psychotherapy’ provides Dr Tanous’ unique ideas and beliefs surrounding this practise, and mental and physical healing of people.
 In addition to this, the authors take you through several case studies of clients they dealt with, offering a step-by-step approach as to how a ‘psychic’ was used within the psychotherapy setting, the outcomes, and their resultant recovery.